 Invest On The Best Platforms

 1) CrowdStreet is based in Portland and connects accredited investors with a broad range of debt and equity commercial real estate investments.
-CrowdStreet is great because they focus primarily on 18-hour cities (secondary cities) with lower valuations, higher net rental yields, and potentially higher growth.
+CrowdStreet is intriguing because they focus primarily on 18-hour cities (secondary cities) with lower valuations.
+Net rental yields and growth are usually higher as well.

 2) Fundrise, founded in 2012 and available for accredited investors and non-accredited investors.
 I’ve worked with Fundrise since the beginning, and they’ve consistently impressed me with their innovation.
 They are pioneers of the eREIT product.
-Most recently, they were the first ones to launch an Opportunity Fund in the real estate crowdfunding space to take advantage of new tax laws.
+For most investors, investing in a diversified eREIT is the way to go.
+Its investment minimum is only $10, so it's easier to dollar-cost-average into funds.

 Both of these platforms are the oldest and largest real estate crowdfunding platforms today.
 They have the best marketplaces and the strongest underwriting of deals.
 Sign up and take a look around as it’s free.

-In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $300,000 a year in passive income.
-He spends time playing tennis, hanging out with family, consulting for leading fintech companies and writing online to help others achieve financial freedom.
+In 2012, Sam was able to retire at the age of 34 largely due to his investments.
+He spends time playing tennis, hanging out with family, and writing online to help others achieve financial freedom.
+Financial Samurai began in 2009 and is one of the largest and most trusted personal finance sites today.